Skip to Content

 Cinturato WeatherActive:

-The Cinturato WeatherActive demonstrated commendable cornering, coming close to the performance of the Vredestein, although it had slightly longer braking distances.
-However, the Pirelli made up for this with exceptional steering qualities in wet conditions, making it easier to maneuver through the slalom and tighter sections.
-Its lively and responsive steering seemed to resonate well with the drivers, resulting in enjoyable and notably fast laps, just trailing the Vredestein, which had a somewhat more subdued performance.
+The Cinturato WeatherActive excelled in cornering, nearly matching the Vredestein’s performance, despite slightly longer braking distances.
+It compensated with exceptional wet condition steering, making it easy to maneuver through slalom and tight sections.
+The lively and responsive steering was well-received by drivers, leading to enjoyable and fast laps, just behind the Vredestein, which had a less lively performance.

 Test driver feedback on Cinturato WeatherActive